How the Paper Industry is Unfolding

 It’s not all gloom and doom, however.

 American paper remains an enormous industry, generating more than $50 billion every year, and while newspapers and paper mail have fallen on hard times, there has been a dramatically increased demand for paper-based packaging with the advent of more and more delivery services.
-With corrugated media and liners being made mostly from unbleached pulp, they also create very little pollution, making its public image more environmentally friendly than when chemical pulp was used to create printing paper.
+With corrugated media and liners being made mostly from unbleached pulp, they also create very little pollution, making their public image more environmentally friendly than when chemical pulp was used to create printing paper.

 Hygiene paper products are also unlikely to phase out any time soon, as they can hardly be replaced, and imports are no cheaper than producing them domestically; likewise, specialty paper products such as those used for coffee filters, tea bags, and wrappers will continue to be manufactured in the U.S. due to persisting demand.